x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-lists/remove-a-global-address-list.md

 - You can't remove the default GAL.

 - You can't use the Exchange admin center (EAC) to perform this procedure.
-You must use the Shell.
+You must use Exchange Online PowerShell.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-## Use the Shell to remove a GAL
+## Use Exchange Online PowerShell to remove a GAL

 This example removes the GAL Fourth Coffee from the domain controller ad-server.fourthcoffee.com.